Entitlements, Roles and Groups in Identity Access Management

 Behaving like a consumer?

-An article, posted more than 14 years ago filed in technology, behaviour, buying, consumer, decision, making & nas.
+An article, posted about 15 years ago filed in technology, behaviour, buying, consumer, decision, making & nas.

 About almost a year ago, I decided to buy a Network Attached Storage (NAS) device.
 A what?
 Well, a NAS is essentially a harddisk that is connected to a network (instead of connected directly to your computer).
 My experience with NAS'es, however, is not the primary reason for writing this post.
 I wanted to share with you my process of buying the NAS device.So what did I do?I made a list of interesting devices.
 Based on reviews, based on names I've heard, that matched my primary criterion: a dual hard drive solution (configurable as RAID 1 (two harddrives in one device, that are exact copies of each in case one disk fails)) with a network interface.
 As energy isn't free either (and a NAS is at least idle 24x7) and I'm not reckless when it comes down to the effects of energy consumption on our planet, I took energy consumption into account as well.
 Additionally, I had a few, secondary wishes, features, things that I would appreciate.
 The end score was made up …